Hyperthyroidism: Symptoms, Causes and Natural Support Strategies

 Fix the Gut

 To address leaky gut, we must reduce inflammation in the gut while also building up the mucosal barrier.
 Next, we must increase the biodiversity of our microbiome to saturate it with beneficial microbes and control the overgrowth of unwanted microbes.
 Finally, maximizing digestion is imperative to the first two objectives while also ensuring we are able to extract maximum nutrition from the food we eat.
+I go over more about that in this article.

 In general, you will want to consume a healing diet, reduce food sensitivities, consume fermented foods, use a high-quality probiotic, and make sure you are not dealing with low stomach acid.